 Free for everyone.

-QR Codes were originally created and patented in 1994 by DENSO Wave in Japan.
-With a demand for bar codes holding more data, the idea for a 2-dimensional code came to place.
-This resulted in the creation of a QR Code.
+QR codes were originally created and patented in 1994 by DENSO Wave in Japan.
+With demand for bar codes holding more data, the idea for a 2-dimensional code came to place.
+This resulted in the creation of a QR code.

-Due to the wide spread use of the code, the creators decided to open it to the public and let it be used freely.
-They retained the license and patents but are not exercising their legal rights as long as the codes are created in accordance to the defined standards.
+Due to the widespread use of the code, the creators decided to open it to the public and let it be used freely.
+They retained the license and patents but are not exercising their legal rights as long as the codes are created in accordance with the defined standards.

 How it works and how are they assembled.